 How to get off the tourist trail to see the authentic Southeast Asia

 “Southeast Asia, in me, is like an endless story-book covered in mythology breathes, vintage colors and exotic pictures.
 History and present live together in every detail, from mossy rooftops to blue-sparkling oceans.
 And I can’t stop myself wandering the land in disbelief, from destination to destination, on the tourist trail to off the tourist trail, just to find a clue to prove that this land has a limit.
-But till now, I still fail.”
+But until now, I still fail.”

 For those who have never been in SE Asia, there’s nothing no good at sticking with the major sites.
-You can follow the tourist trail to Chiang Mai, meet Luang Prabang in the middle of the river, cross over the mountains to Vietnam, dip in Sihanoukville waters and finally head back to Bangkok, then put all star icons into the major tourist stops on your travel maps.
+You can follow the tourist trail to Chiang Mai, meet Luang Prabang in the middle of the river, cross over the mountains to Vietnam, dip in Sihanoukville waters and finally head back to Bangkok, then put all-star icons into the major tourist stops on your travel maps.

 Try National Parks in Vietnam

 Ha Long Bay, Sapa, Hoi An, Mekong Delta are obviously outstanding to take a visit, but in case they still cannot satisfy your nature passion, remember Vietnam also has a plethora of National Parks which can showcase the best of this nation.
-Most of the parks, go unvisited by tourists, but offer rewarding scenery, excellent trails, the chance to spot rare creatures and a little bit of solitude from the masses.
+Most of the parks, go unvisited by tourists but offer rewarding scenery, excellent trails, the chance to spot rare creatures and a little bit of solitude from the masses.

-Please put these names in your list from the north to south: Cat Ba National Park, Cuc Phuong National Park, Phong Nha- Ke Bang National Park, Cham Island, Cat Tien National Park etc.
+Please put these names in your list from the north to south: Cat Ba National Park, Cuc Phuong National Park, Phong Nha- Ke Bang National Park, Cham Island, Cat Tien National Park, etc.

 Paddle the Mekong Delta

 Cycling through Mekong Delta is a more adventurous way to experience the area than the typical bus/boat package tour option.
-Many private tour operators offer their customers cycling trips in Mekong, for those who want to feel less like a tourist, and more like a traveler, exploring at their own pace.
+Many private tour operators offer their customers cycling trips in the Mekong, for those who want to feel less like a tourist, and more like a traveler, exploring at their own pace.

 Let’s get on the bike when you get tired of city lights and the “too-fast-to-take-a-breath” speed of modern life, to be amazed here.
-Lush green villages, coconut farms, water palm shaded canals, warm hearted people and peaceful living all make you not want to go home.
+Lush green villages, coconut farms, water palm-shaded canals, warm-hearted people and peaceful living all make you not want to go home.
 Even the local village road with dirt on your wheels has some unexplained charms.

 Visit Kep of Cambodia

 Make sure you spare some time for Kep while enjoying a holiday in Cambodia.
-Kep is a quite French colonial town, a peaceful and poetic version of Sihanoukville, where you can enjoy the long sandy shoreline without worrying about the tourist crowds.
+Kep is a quiet French colonial town, a peaceful and poetic version of Sihanoukville, where you can enjoy the long sandy shoreline without worrying about the tourist crowds.
 Besides the famous seafood and white-sand beach, Kep offers its admirers the spooky remains of decadent past, when it was the playground of Cambodia’s elites, whose crumbling mansions now provide a forlorn record of the country’s cultural zenith in the 1960s.

 The sunsets across the bay to Bokor National Park are stunning and this is a great place for a lazy spell in a hammock.
 Nature lovers can take relatively easy treks in the national park, or get up close and personal at the Butterfly Farm and Oceanarium.
 Don’t forget to make the trip out to Koh Tonsay, or Rabbit Island, where there are basic bungalows and locals serve up fresh seafood dishes like shrimp or crab with local cracked pepper sauce.